ggreer/geoff.greer.fm/_posts/2014-09-21-the-long-now-of-software.md

 File formats come and go, but one has been around since the beginning: Text files, and they're as popular as ever.
 The encoding format may change, but it will likely be a superset of ASCII (like UTF-8).

-It's not crazy to believe that if humans are still around and using computers in 2114, they'll have text files and C compilers.
-It was only in after I'd come to this conclusion that I realized [Ag](/ag/) fits the criteria.
+It's not crazy to believe that if humans are still alive and using computers in 2114, they'll have text files and C compilers.
+It was only after I'd come to this conclusion that I realized [Ag](/ag/) fits the criteria.

-I hope that one day, a software archeologist will read my code and think, "Jeez, people must have had a lot of lead in their brains back then."
+I hope that one day, a software archeologist reads my code and thinks, "Jeez, people back then must have had a lot of lead in their brains."

 <script type="text/javascript">